-You do not need a convience store, restaurant, hotel or any other business to own an atm.
-However, you will need to visit these businesses in order to have a place to put your ATM.
-You will need to find locations and develop relationships to put your ATM in place.
+It is not necessary to own a convenience store, restaurant, hotel or any other business in order to own a bank machine.
+However, you will need to visit these businesses to find locations for your ATM.
+You’ll need to develop relationships with local business owners to find locations for your ATM.

 This is how you can develop your own ATM business.